-As a salesperson, you will have to choose whether to make the very first call to a prospect through the phone or by email.
+As a salesperson, you will have to choose whether to make the very first call to a prospect through phone or email.
 Both methods have their pros and cons.

 A phone call allows you to get to the prospect much faster, establish that you are human, and include a sense of individuality to your message.
 However, there is a chance that your phone call will not be picked up or the customer gets sidetracked.